 It’s a good idea to look over the widget options, ad spots, footer columns and the sidebar width in addition to any other widget ready areas.
 This way there are no surprises later.

 Double check the menu locations and formats in your new theme.
 Perhaps there are more menu locations, or a vertical navigation.
 Just look the theme over so you know where all of your menus will be when you activate the theme on your live site.

-A lot of themes use custom fields, so if you’re using one to define a specific video/audio/gallery/etc you might have to alter the output of your post formats in your new theme via child theme so you can continue using the old meta on old posts, or you might be able to use the add_post_meta( )
+A lot of themes use custom fields.
+So if you’re using one to define a specific video/audio/gallery/etc you might have to alter the output of your post formats in your new theme.
+This can be done via child theme so you can continue using the old meta on old posts, or you might be able to use the add_post_meta( )